jcundill/streeto/Introduction.md

 Let's take the kids and make Daddies phone (or watch) go beep by following the purple lines around a map.
 Let's do this at Grannies on Sunday, everyone would love that.
 Again, it is probably true that only Orienteers have ever said this.

-So, tag an easily accesible start and finish location on Open Streetmap - my front door, the pub - and tell the software how far a reasonable run/walk/meander would be right now and then just let the AI 'scurry' around OpenStreetmap data extracts of the area in question to try to find a reasonable orienteering challenge that meets these constraints rather than trying to plan it all out yourself.
+So, tag an easily accessible start and finish location on OpenStreetMap - my front door, the pub - and tell the software how far a reasonable run/walk/meander would be right now and then just let the AI 'scurry' around OpenStreetMap data extracts of the area in question to try to find a reasonable orienteering challenge that meets these constraints rather than trying to plan it all out yourself.